Sigma Tau Delta: National English Honor Society (NEHS)

 The National English Honor Society (NEHS) is sponsored by Sigma Tau Delta.
 The National English Honor Society is the honor society for secondary school students excelling in the study of English Language & Literature, Creative Writing, Drama & Theater, Film & Media Studies, and Student Journalism.

 NEHS works with over 80,000 students worldwide each year, making it one of the largest secondary school honor societies in the world.
 It has a network of over 1,200 schools and 1,600 educators on six continents.
 NEHS is affiliated with Sigma Tau Delta (the four-year university English honor society) and Sigma Kappa Delta (the two-year college English honor society).

 NEHS awards over US$70,000 in scholarships annually.

+Chapters

+It presently has over 770 chapters in the United States and abroad.